 Hobbs Giroday’s lawyers have many years’ experience with administering estates and advising executors from all over Canada.
 We also act for individuals who wish to challenge grants of probate/administration.
 We are well versed in common issues that arise and the procedures to follow in order to achieve the best possible outcome for our clients.

-If you wish to apply for a grant of probate/administration or have any questions about the process contact us for a free consultation.
+If you wish to apply for a grant of probate/administration or have any questions about the process contact us for a consultation.